Zodiase/bart-parking-utilities/Readme.md

 Utilities for buying bart parking permits.

-So far it can help you buy Bart daily parking permits without visiting the website yourself.
+Currently it can help you buy Bart daily parking permits without visiting the website yourself.
+More features are getting added.

+**You need to have a Select-a-Spot account first and have all necessary information added to your account.
+This tool currently does not allow you to provide vehicle information, mailling address or payment info.**

 ## Get started